Snagnar/Factompiler/LANGUAGE_SPEC.md

 # Extract specific channel
 Signal iron_only = resources | "iron-plate";

-# Sum all channels into one signal type
+# Sum all channels into one signal type (missing targets collapse into a sum)
 Signal total = resources | "signal-output";

+When the requested channel is not present in the bundle, every contained signal is converted to the target type and summed, producing an aggregate value instead of silently returning zero.

 # Extract non-existing channel (returns 0)
 Signal water = resources | "water";